mauriciosantos/Buckets-Swift/README.md

 - [CircularArray](http://mauriciosantos.github.io/Buckets-Swift/Structs/CircularArray.html)
 - [BloomFilter](http://mauriciosantos.github.io/Buckets-Swift/Structs/BloomFilter.html)

-## Download
+## Setup

 ### Cocoapods

-[CocoaPods](http://cocoapods.org) 0.36 adds support for Swift and embedded frameworks.
+[CocoaPods](http://cocoapods.org) is a dependency manager for Swift and Objective-C projects.
+The latest version adds support for embedded frameworks.
 You can install it with the following command:

 ```bash
 $ gem install cocoapods